Tales From Ashen Falls by Paul Lavender

 Mister Lavender has impressed us with this quartet of stories, each taking place in the world that he has painstakingly built.
 So here, we won’t talk too much about his work here.
 It is good, it does its job, but it is that job that we wished to discuss.
 What makes this book such a fantastic read is not the stories themselves, but the world that they continue to create.

-Is Tales from the Ashen Falls perfect?
-Well, not quite.
+Is Tales from Ashen Falls perfect?
+Well, you could do a lot worse.
 The writing is spot on.
-However, there are a couple issues with the formatting.
-Extra page-breaks are littered about, and while it could be for pacing, we found it a tad disruptive.
-That being said, the stories are certainly each a fun read.
+The stories are certainly each a fun read.
 Whether you have read The Eighth God, or you are considering it, this book is certainly worth a read.
 It gives a glimpse of Mister Lavender’s style and a taste of his world.

 The Rating – B+

-We had to give it a couple of dings due to the brevity of the work and the formatting, but it was nevertheless a fun read.
+We had to give it a couple of dings due to the brevity of the work, but it was nevertheless a fun read.
 Do you love dark fantasies?
 Do you love short stories?
-If so, then Tales from the Ashen Falls is for you.
+If so, then Tales from Ashen Falls is for you.
 Mister Lavender’s unique style still shines.
 The dialog is pithy and fun.
 The stories themselves are self-contained, but provide a look into a fantastic world.
 We look forward to seeing more from Mister Lavender in the future.